 Learn Hazmat Suit Options Organized by Category, Composition and Situation.

 A HazMat Suit is worn by people working with Hazardous Materials and in conditions that would threaten their health and safety.
-These special outfits consist of Personal Protection Equipment (PPM) which is carefully selected to be suitable for the application at hand.
+These special outfits consist of Personal Protection Equipment (PPE) which is carefully selected to be suitable for the application at hand.
 These range from:

 - extinguishing fires when exposed to high heat, smoke and unidentified combustibles